 Economic Development Planning

-Economic development typically involves the strategic use of pubic funds and programs to enable private investment to succeed.
-At its best, economic development creates a triple bottom line solution, benefiting business, the community and the environment.
+Economic development typically involves the strategic use of public funds and programs to enable private investment to succeed.
+At its best, economic development creates a triple bottom-line solution, benefiting business, the community, and the environment.

 The course seeks to understand, through case studies, the economic and political challenges to developing an economic development strategy, and the application of technical skills and planning knowledge to ensure that economic development strategies are successful.

 1. Economic development theory: Understanding the theoretical basis for regional, local, and neighborhood economic development.